Why Do Ski Boots Suck?

 When determining your correct size, a measuring tool made specifically for ski boot sizing should be used.
 If you walk into a shop and tell the boot fitter / salesperson that you are looking for ski boots, and he / she does not ask you to remove your shoes and socks in order to measure your feet, run—don’t walk—out of that place!

-There are basically three different sizing schemes used when measuring feet: U.S. size, Euro size and Mondo size.
+There are basically three different sizing schemes used when measuring feet: U.S. size, Euro size, and Mondopoint (or just “Mondo”) size.

 A Dirty Little Secret: The Truth about Half Sizes

 There is no such thing as a half size.
 A 27.0 and 27.5 are the same size shell.
 (SCARPA’s boots are a little different: they size their shells so that the whole size and the half size smaller are the same.
 For example: a 26.5 and 27 are the same shell.)

 Even those who know the truth about half sizes often assume that the boot liners used in a 27.0 and a 27.5 are different, and some manufactures will try to tell you that their liners are sewn in half sizes.
 Don’t believe it.